 Finally, where do I fit in with all of these…?

-If you like to see a full wedding I’ve done drop me a message and I would be happy to share a gallery or two from one of my recent weddings.
+If you are interested in seeing one of my full weddings, then drop me a message, and I would be happy to share a gallery or two from one of my recent weddings.

 CONTACT me HERE.